hello-pangea/dnd/docs/patterns/virtual-lists.md

 Most virtual list libraries support the concept of **overscanning**.
 Overscanning is where a small about of non-visible items are rendered near the boundary of the window.
 When a scroll occurs the overscanned item can be immediately moved into view and does not need to be created.
 Overscanning generally leads to a more fluid experience.

-It is required that overscanning be enabled for `react-beautiful-dnd` to work correctly.
+It is required that overscanning be enabled for `react-forked-dnd` to work correctly.
 If overscanning is not enabled, `rbd` cannot tell if there are more items in the list when an item is in the last visual position.
 We require an overscanning value of one or more.

 ### Set `<Droppable /> | mode` to `virtual`